pinot-contrib/pinot-docs/basics/data-import/batch-ingestion/spark.md

 Q - **I am getting the following exception - `Class has been compiled by a more recent version of the Java Runtime (class file version 55.0), this version of the Java Runtime only recognizes class file versions up to 52.0`**

 Since 0.8.0 release, Pinot binaries are compiled with JDK 11.
-If you are using Spark along with Hadoop 2.7+, you need to use the java8 version of pinot.
+If you are using Spark along with Hadoop 2.7+, you need to use the Java8 version of Pinot.
 Currently, you need to [build jdk 8 version from source](../../getting-started/).